 With the founding of the Standard Oil Trust in 1882, Flagler, then 55 years old, could depend on an annual income of several million dollars from dividends, and he gradually withdrew from the company's day-to-day operations.
 But Flagler did not retire.
 Instead, ever the entrepreneur, he turned his vision and energy to a new role – resort developer and railroad king.

 Flagler started buying and building Florida railroads, rapidly extending the lines down the state's east coast.
-As the Florida East Coast Railroad opened up this sparsely settled region to development and tourism, Flagler acquired or constructed resort hotels along the coast.
+As the Florida East Coast Railroad opened up this sparsely settled region to development and tourism, Flagler acquired or constructed resort hotels along the route.

 Royal Poinciana Hotel